waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Agent & Tool Development

 ## A. Development Principles
-- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools (`use_hm_from_party`) stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
+- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools (`use_hm_from_party`, `switch_pokemon_navigator`) stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
 This data gathering is a mandatory prerequisite to any coding.
-- **Tool Execution Order:** A tool that reads map data cannot see changes made by another tool in the same turn.
-Data management and data analysis must happen in separate, sequential turns.
-- **`find_path` Limitation:** This tool is limited to single-map navigation and cannot plan routes across disconnected map sections.
-For complex dungeons, I must rely on manual exploration and my `navigation_troubleshooter` agent.
+- **`find_path` Unreliability (High Priority Task):** This tool has repeatedly generated invalid paths.
+I must perform a systematic debug. **Plan:** Find a simple, contained map.
+Give the tool a start and end point.
+Manually verify the generated path against the map XML.
+If it fails, add debug prints to the tool's code to trace the BFS queue, visited set, and traversability checks to identify the logical error.

 ## B. Future Development Ideas
 - **'Execute Battle Action' Tool:** A tool that takes an action type (MOVE/SWITCH) and target (move index/slot number) and outputs the button presses to automate battle menu navigation.